miguelpanchon/Game-Nokia-Snake/GUIDELINES.md

 - Chain of thought and explain your reasoning at the end of the answer

 ## Types of questions
--i will be asking two types of questions:
+I'll be asking 2 types of questions:
-	-"how could we best" meaining i would like to understand how you would solve it -"code functionality x" where i will be asking you to code some functionality the way we discussed before
+- "how could we best" meaining i would like to understand how you would solve it
+- "code functionality x" where i will be asking you to code some functionality the way we discussed before

 ## Project-Specific Guidelines
 - Use **HTML5**, **CSS3**, and **JavaScript (ES6+)** for web development projects.